-(this is Chit-Chat, Small-Talk, On-The-Nose - In a word BORING - this will cause the reader to
+(this is Chit-Chat, Small-Talk, On-The-Nose - In a word BORING - this will cause the reader to skip and eventually throw away your script.)

 Example #2: Chit-Chat/Small Talk

 Poor

 INT.
 SCHOOL - DAY

 STUDENTS rush CLANKING chairs as they flop into their seats.
 ADAM JONES (50's), teacher, takes his position at the front of the class.

 ADAM

 Students, my name's Adam.
 Nice to meet you all.

 JIMMY BRAND (15) raises his hand.